 helloworld.pyis detected on three computers, when you click Allow All or Block All, this would affect only three computers.
 It won't affect future detections on other computers, because they have their own rulesets.

 - If you see changes related to software updates that you can control, use the maintenance mode feature when performing those updates.
 See Turn on maintenance mode when making planned changes.

 When you install patches, upgrade software, or deploy web applications, Application Control will detect them.
 Depending on your setting for how to handle unrecognized software, this could block that software until you use the Actions tab to create allow rules.

 To avoid extra down time and alerts during deployment and maintenance windows, you can put Application Control into a mode designed for maintenance windows.
-While maintenance mode is enabled, Application Control will continue to block blacklisted software, but it will allow new or updated software to run and automatically add it to the computer's inventory whitelist.
+While maintenance mode is enabled, Application Control will continue to enforce rules that block software, but it will allow new or updated software to run and automatically add it to the computer's inventory.

 You can automate maintenance mode using the Deep Security API.
 For more information, see the Configure maintenance mode during upgrades guide in the Deep Security Automation Center.

 - In Deep Security Manager, go to Computers.

 - Select one or more computers, then click Actions > Turn On Maintenance Mode.

 - Select the duration of your maintenance window.